JosefJ/TokenOfGratitude/README.md

  4. 100 tokens at 0.4 eth each
  5. 100 tokens at 0.5 eth each

- Current price is accessible though an constant public function and will be visible on the website.
+ Current price is accessible through an constant public function and will be visible on the website.
- It's possible to buy more then 100 tokens at once - the price will be recounted according to the value of the transaction.
+ It's possible to buy more than 100 tokens at once - the price will be recounted according to the value of the transaction.
  Anything send above the current token price will be considered a donation.

 ### Token usability